Attention-deficit/hyperactivity disorder

 How The Florey is making a difference

-Florey researchers are exploring the mechanisms – from genes and environment to small molecules, to whole brain regions – that underlie key symptoms of ADHD in Australian children.
 They aim to develop a fundamental understanding of the biological underpinnings of ADHD and create new scientifically driven strategies to treat this complex brain disorder.

 Research projects

-- Advancing precision medicine for ADHD: Deep phenotyping of neurodevelopment in an Australian based birth-cohort
+- Advancing precision medicine for ADHD: deep phenotyping of neurodevelopment in an Australian based birth-cohort

 - Chemical exposures in utero, child neurodevelopment and epigenetic programming